Keto Cooking With Palm Oil: Nutritional Benefits vs. Environmental Costs

 Since we’ve thoroughly covered some keto-approved cooking oils, which types of them are best for one’s health and the environment, as well as some of their best features, we’ll now review which oils to avoid when trying to maintain ketosis.

-Although palm fruit oil is keto-friendly and unprocessed red palm oil has proven to be the best variety of palm fruit oil all around, there is another type of palm oil derived from palm trees as well–palm kernel oil.
+While palm fruit oil is suitable for keto diets and unprocessed red palm oil is widely considered the best type within this category, there’s another palm oil variant derived from palm trees known as palm kernel oil.
 As opposed to palm fruit oil–which comes from the fleshy pulp in the fruit of a palm tree–palm kernel oil is derived from the kernels of palm nuts.

 This is a very tedious, extensive, and multi-step process entirely different from how palm fruit oil is extracted.